Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Performance Insights

-- The Cyclones average 75.5 points per game (30th in college basketball) while allowing 64.1 per outing (178th in college basketball).
-They have a +353 scoring differential overall and outscore opponents by 11.4 points per game.
+- The Cyclones are outscoring opponents by 11.4 points per game with a +353 scoring differential overall.
+They put up 75.5 points per game (30th in college basketball) and give up 64.1 per contest (178th in college basketball).

-- Iowa State is putting up 73.3 points per game this season in conference action, which is 2.2 fewer points per game than its overall average (75.5).
+- With 73.3 points per game in Big 12 action, Iowa State is posting 2.2 fewer points per game in conference games compared to its season average (75.5 PPG).

-- Offensively, the Cyclones have performed better in home games this year, putting up 78.1 points per game, compared to 73.8 per game away from home.

-- Iowa State surrenders 58.6 points per game when playing at home this year, compared to 72.5 on the road.

 © 2023 Data Skrive.
 All rights reserved.